kaloseia/morphe/README.md

 #### Atomic Types

-* UUID: A RFC-4122 compatible UUID string.
+* `UUID`: A RFC-4122 compatible UUID string.
-* AutoIncrement: A classic numeric, auto-incrementable record ID.
+* `AutoIncrement`: A classic numeric, auto-incrementable record ID.
-* String: A variable-length string.
+* `String`: A variable-length string.
-* Integer: A numeric value for zero, whole numbers, and their negative counterparts.
+* `Integer`: A numeric value for zero, whole numbers, and their negative counterparts.
-* Float: A numeric floating-point decimal value.
+* `Float`: A numeric floating-point decimal value.
-* Time: A timestamp value with a UTC offset.
+* `Time`: A timestamp value with a UTC offset.
-* Date: A timestamp value as a date with a UTC offset and zero time values.
+* `Date`: A timestamp value as a date with a UTC offset and zero time values.
-* Protected: An encryptable and decryptable value for sensitive information such as API keys.
+* `Protected`: An encryptable and decryptable value for sensitive information such as API keys.
-* Sealed: A hashable value that can not be decrypted (typically passwords).
+* `Sealed`: A hashable value that can not be decrypted (typically passwords).

 #### Supported Field Attributes